 Paying Quarterly Taxes if you Have a Business or You are an Independent Contractor

 If you own a business or work as an independent contractor, it’s crucial to pay quarterly estimated taxes to avoid penalties and interest.
-The IRS requires self-employed individuals to make these payments to cover their tax liabilities throughout the year.
+Many business owners rely on a top accountant for business taxes to stay compliant.
+The IRS requires self-employed individuals to make these payments to cover their tax liabilities throughout the year, which should be built into your regular small business accounting processes.

 The due dates for quarterly estimated tax payments are as follows: